jnozzi/cocoadev.com/markdown/RTFOrWordDocsWithImages.md

 ----

 How about HTML?
-As of 10.4, General/NSAttributedString can write HTML (using the     dataFromRange:... or     fileWrapperFromRange:... methods).
+As of 10.4, NSAttributedString can write HTML (using the     dataFromRange:... or     fileWrapperFromRange:... methods).
 If you use the file wrapper method, it *might* be smart enough to save the embedded images as separate files in the file wrapper, with relative paths from the actual document.
 When you writet he file wrapper to disk, you'd get a directory and all of the appropriate files inside.
 I don't know if it really will save the images, but it's worth a try.

 ----